mongodb-labs/drivers-github-tools/README.md

 ### bump-version

-This is a convenience action to bump the version, create a signed commit, and push the commit if it is not a dry run.
+This is a convenience action to bump the version, create a signed commit, and push the commit unless `push_commit` is disabled.
 You can override the commit message format if desired.
 The version bump script should accept a new version as an argument and update the version accordingly.